CalyxOS/calyxos.org/pages/_posts/2021-04-01-fairphone4-oneplus8t-oneplus9-test-builds.md

 * Sometimes the firewall indicator icon in the status bar is seen even when not intended.

 ### Fairphone 4 "FP4"
-* Bluetooth audio broken with some headets (SBC, AAC codec)
+* Bluetooth audio broken with some headsets (SBC, AAC codec)

 ### OnePlus 8T "kebab"
 * No known issues